Soil aggregate stability: Overview

 Aggregate stability is one of indicators of soil quality, as it combines soil physical, chemical, and biological properties.
 The formation of soil aggregates (or so-called secondary soil particles or peds) occurs due to interactions of primary soil particles (i.e., clay) through rearrangement, flocculation and cementation.

 Aggregate stability has a direct impact on soil pore size distribution, which affects soil water retention and water movement in soil, therefore affecting air movement.
 A soil with good soil structure typically has a mix of micro-, meso-, and macropores.
 Therefore, with more aggregation, you would expect to have a higher total porosity compared to a poorly aggregated soil.
 Micropores are important for water retention and storage in soils, while macro- and mesopores allow for the movement of water and air into the soil.
 A well aerated soil is important for plant and microbial health.
 Without access to oxygen, plant roots and aerobic microorganisms are unable to respire, and can die.
 To have a high biodiversity of soil organisms it is important to have a mix of different pore sizes and habitats in the soil.
 Soil pores create space in the soil that allows for root penetrability.
 In a compacted soil with few aggregates and limited pore spaces, roots have difficulty growing and may be excluded from nutrients and water stored in different parts of the soil.
 Soils with good aggregate stability typically have a higher water infiltration rate, allowing more water into the soil profile faster, and are not susceptible to water ponding.

 Factors Affecting Aggregate Formation

 Soil aggregates are formed due to flocculation and cementation processes, and are enhanced by physical and biological processes.
 Primary soil particles (sand, silt, and clay) are subjected to these processes, and can stick together to form larger sub-microaggregates (< 250 μm), microaggregates, and macroaggregates (> 250 μm).
-It has been suggested that soil aggregates form hierarchically, meaning larger less dense aggregates are composed of smaller more dense aggregates (Kay, 1990; Oades, 1993).
+It has been suggested that soil aggregates form hierarchically, meaning larger less dense aggregates are composed of smaller more dense aggregates.